robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-8-mentor-materials.md

 #### Focused development areas

-- Teacher models aloud a process by breaking it down into sequential, manageable steps based on pupils' prior knowledge.
+- Teacher models aloud a process by breaking it down into sequential, manageable steps based on pupils’ prior knowledge.
 - Teacher checks that pupils have understood each part of the model and how it relates to the whole process or concept.
-- Teacher breaks down their explanations of concepts into manageable chunks based on pupils' prior knowledge and checks for understanding at appropriate points.
+- Teacher breaks down their explanations of concepts into manageable chunks based on pupils’ prior knowledge and checks for understanding at appropriate points.

 ### Development area 3: Focusing attention

 #### Focused development areas

-- Teacher ensures they have all pupils' attention when they model or explain and restates their expectations pre-emptively to help pupils to remain focused.
+- Teacher ensures they have all pupils’ attention when they model or explain and restates their expectations pre-emptively to help pupils to remain focused.
-- Teacher focuses pupils' attention on the important features of the model or explanation.
+- Teacher focuses pupils’ attention on the important features of the model or explanation.
 - Teacher limits distractions when modelling or explaining through their use of language, resources and instruction.

 ### Observe